-Customize an Iowa commercial lease agreement (above) and read further about required disclosures in Iowa, optional addendums by business type, and what Iowa landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Iowa commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Iowa landlord tenant laws apply to commercial lease agreements.

 What is a Commercial Lease Agreement?